Birmingham-AI/conversation-partner/server/README.md

 - Learning languages
 - Learning how to perform conversational tasks (patient histories, interviews, etc.)
-- Any problem-solving tasks
+- Any problem-solving tasks where question and answer is necessary

-The Frontend of this project was completed using Vue.js

 ## Prerequisites